Extend your skills and prepare for complex roles in senior and middle management with the Graduate Certificate in Management 22443VIC.

 You will develop high-level skills to initiate plans and lead teams towards operational success.
 On completion, you will be equipped with the confidence and ability to provide strategic direction in your field.

 - development, resourcing and integration of organisational strategic business planning

 - management of people, change, and organisational culture

 Careers in management

-Possible career opportunities following the completion of the Graduate Certificate in Management include:
+Possible career opportunities emerging from the completion of Graduate Certificate in Management 22443VIC include:

 - human resources

 - risk management

 VU Polytechnic delivers the electives listed in the ‘course structure and units’ below.
 These electives have been selected based on industry needs, graduate pathways and/or student and teacher feedback.

 To be awarded the 22443VIC Graduate Certificate in Management, a student must successfully complete a total of five (5) units of competency, comprising of: